pjakiela/ECON523/exercises/E5-TWFE.md

 # Empirical Exercise 5

 In this exercise, we'll be using a data set on school enrollment in 15 African countries that eliminated primary school fees between 1990 and 2015.
-Raw data on enrollment comes from the World Bank's [World Development Indicators Database](https://databank.worldbank.org/source/world-development-indicators).
+Raw data on primary and secondary school enrollment comes from the World Bank's [World Development Indicators Database](https://databank.worldbank.org/source/world-development-indicators).
 The data set that we'll use is posted at [here](https://pjakiela.github.io/TWFE/WDI-FPE-data.dta).
 We'll be using this data set to estimate the two-way fixed effects estimator of the impact of eliminating school fees on enrollment.
 Since